See your Ohio health insurance coverage options.

 Under the Affordable Care Act, you may qualify for income-based subsidies, known as Advance Premium Tax Credits (APTC).
 These credits can reduce your premium and lower your overall costs.

-If your household income is less than 250% of the federal poverty level, you may also be eligible for cost-sharing reductions (CSR).
+If your household income isn’t more than 250% of the federal poverty level, you may also be eligible for cost-sharing reductions (CSR).
 CSRs help lower your deductibles and out-of-pocket expenses.
 With APTCs and CSRs, an ACA plan may be a cost-effective health insurance option.

 Low-cost health insurance is also available through Medicaid.
 Use our guide to see if you qualify for Medicaid in Ohio.